 As I often say, influencer marketing is about building community, not a campaign.
 When you take a campaign-based approach to working with influencers, it is simply a one-night stand with only temporary benefits.
 When you invest in a long-term relationship, you begin to see greater ROI as the influencer gets to know your brand as well as your products and culture better, and long-term collaboration also gives you the opportunity to convert influencers into brand advocates where they begin to talk about your brand without asking them to.
 This can only happen with a long-term approach to working with them.

 Influence is Everywhere in Digital and Social Media

 Choosing the wrong influencers is one of the biggest mistakes brands make in influencer marketing.
 Don’t let that happen to you.
 Once you understand that influence is everywhere in digital and social media, you will do better at influencer identification.
-This podcast episode of mine illustrates that point:

 Train and Educate Influencers – including Employees Who Join Your Program

 As we move from working with celebrities and macro influencers and engage more with micro and nano-influencers, we find that the sheer number of potential influencers that we can collaborate with increases.
 This also means that some of your employees might already be considered an influencer by some brands.
 Whether or not that is the case, brands can invest in their influencers – and employees – by creating a formal program which includes training and education.
 If you want your influencers to take better photos or shoot improved videos, why wouldn’t you bring in an expert to help teach them?
 An investment in your influencers – and employees – becomes a smart investment into the future of your own brand.